Tao Hou

 Tamal K. Dey*, Tao Hou*, and Sayan Mandal*

-ACM-SIAM Symposium on Discrete Algorithms 2020
+ACM-SIAM Symposium on Discrete Algorithms (SODA) 2020

 [github] [talk@SODA]